 Signums svenska kulturhistoria, vol. 5: Gustavianska tiden, Jacob Christensson (red.), Signum, Stockholm 2007.

-The theme is also presented in 2020 in another blogpost in our blog, clik here.
+The theme is also presented in another blogpost from 2020 in our blog, clik here to read more

 Translation to English: EAW 2021.